tinatlewisl/Tina-Lewis/content/en/project/example3/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
 This section contains descriptions of Statistics consulting projects I worked on in fields such as from social science and linguistics.

  <!DOCTYPE html>
 <html lang="en">
   <head>
   <style>
-      /* The . with the boxed represents that it is a class */ .boxed {
+      .boxed {
         border-style: outset;
         border-radius: 5px;